-Who is my state contact for the Specialty Crop Block Grant Program?
-What is my state’s application process?
+Who is my State Contact for the SCBGP?
+What is my State’s Application Process?

-You can access information about your State Department of Agriculture and the State’s Specialty Crop Project Coordinator at SCBGP State Contacts
+You can access information about your State Department of Agriculture, find contact information for your State’s Specialty Crop Project Coordinator, and review the available State Department of Agriculture Requests for Proposals that provide information about your State’s application process at State Contacts

-You can access information concerning the definition of specialty crops and a listing of eligible specialty crops at Definition of Specialty Crops
+Specialty crops are fruits, vegetables, tree nuts, dried fruits, horticulture, and nursery crops (including floriculture).
+You can find a more detailed definition of specialty crops and a listing of eligible specialty crops at Definition of Specialty Crops

-Grants usually go to state and local governments or nonprofit organizations, which then use the money to operate assistance programs locally.
-However, there are grant and loan opportunities for individuals within the federal government.
+Although grants usually go to state and local governments or nonprofits organizations, which then use the money to operate assistance programs locally, there are some grant and loan opportunities for individuals within the federal government.
 Several sources for government grant and loan opportunities include (but are not limited to) Grants.gov

 , the Catalog of Federal Assistance (CFDA)